 The High V.LO-City project, through the use of, highly efficient, FCH buses and a comprehensive, modular maintenance and hydrogen infrastructure build-up, provides facilitated substitution of conventional vehicles in public transport fleets.
-Building on the arguments of the Public Transport (PT)Operators of the High V.LO-City demonstration sites, Liguria, Antwerp and Aberdeen and of previous fuel cell bus demo sites, that led them to start substituting their conventional fleets with FCH buses, the High V.LO-City project further demonstrates the economic and technical viability of these buses and of intelligent infrastructure solutions, necessary for broad market introduction.
+Building on the arguments of the Public Transport (PT)Operators of the High V.LO-City demonstration sites, Liguria, Antwerp, Groningen and Aberdeen and of previous fuel cell bus demo sites, that led them to start substituting their conventional fleets with FCH buses, the High V.LO-City project further demonstrates the economic and technical viability of these buses and of intelligent infrastructure solutions, necessary for broad market introduction.

 The project locations, with regards to past and future demonstration project cities, offer key stakeholders an important perspective for broader European-wide fuel cell and hydrogen business development and investment decisions, engaging new industrial players to get involved in the further deployment of these technologies.

 The project includes innovative solutions to current trends in the operations of public transport fleets that require great flexibility in refuelling and maintenance infrastructure.
 Modular build-up of refuelling infrastructure linked to low cost low carbon hydrogen sources as well as models for inter-modular fleet management in combination with other modes of transport will be tested as well.

 The overall objective of High V.LO-City is to facilitate rapid deployment of the last generation of FCH buses in public transport operations, by addressing key environmental and operational concerns that transport authorities are facing today.
 Through the strategic location of the project demo sites the project envisions broad dissemination of actual FCH bus performance in normal bus operations to other first users and potentially interested transport authorities in their geographical area.